ilyarmnzhdn/movietrailer/README.md

 # Conclusion
 During this home I've establish a foundation in core programming concepts using Python and understand the role a simple web server has in receiving a request, executing a block of code and generating a response.

 p.s.
-I written this project using Python 2.7
+I wrote this project using Python 2.7